ozehavi/ip-lookup/README.md

 npm run start
 ```

+Once the application has started, you can access it at http://localhost:3000/.

 4. **Stop the application**:
 In order to stop the application and remove the containers, you can run: